-- 1. Is permissible under the zoning affecting the site - 2.
-Consistent with the objectives of an LEP or DCP and any urban design criteria and town centre structure plans contained in a master plan for the area - 3.
-Helps to promote the overall vision for the town centre area or locality set out in a master plan strategy, LEP or DCP document - 4.
-Meets requirements or objectives in relation to traffic circulation - 5.
-Promotes accessibility to other facilities or services in the town centre or locality - 6.
+- 1. Is permissible under the zoning affecting the site; - 2.
+Is consistent with the objectives of the LEP or DCP and any urban design criteria and town centre structure plans contained in a master plan for the area; - 3.
+Helps to promote the overall vision for the town centre area or locality set out in a master plan strategy, LEP or DCP document; - 4.
+Meets requirements or objectives in relation to traffic circulation; - 5.
+Promotes accessibility to other facilities or services in the town centre or locality; and - 6.
 Complies with height, FSR, site coverage, car parking, setback or building line controls.

-Similarly, in preparing future master plan strategies, LEP or DCP controls, Council will have regard to the criteria contained in this policy, findings and recommendations of the Fairfield City Centres Study 2015.
+Similarly, in preparing future master plan strategies, LEP or DCP controls, Council will have regard to the criteria contained in this policy as well as the findings and recommendations of the Fairfield City Centres Study 2015.